evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro/_index.md

 Two different screen setups are available on the Volkswagen ID.3 Pro.

 The standard layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen on the steering column  is 5.0 inches large .
-The touch screen on the dashboard's center  is 10.0 inches large .
+The  screen on the steering column  is 5.0 inches large.
+The touch screen on the dashboard's center  is 10.0 inches large.

 The optional  layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen on the steering column  is 5.0 inches large .
+The  screen on the steering column  is 5.0 inches large.
 The touch screen on the dashboard's center  is 12.0 inches large and has a 1920 x 869 pixels resolution.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.